 Time: it’s the essential ingredient to working on your academic weaknesses in high school.
 But I know what you’re thinking—you already have a crazy-busy high school schedule.
 So how do you find “extra” time to work on subjects you struggle with academically?
 Well, you need to make studying and time management a priority.
 Plan out your study schedule for each day in advance, and allocate time to study every subject—plus extra time for the ones you’re struggling in.

 We are all different learners and consume knowledge in our own unique ways.
+Figure out what your learning style is and use that to your advantage to make learning and studying a subject you don't like more interesting.
 Some people prefer reading aloud or reviewing past tests or papers, while others may prefer writing it all out, using mind maps, and color-coding their notes.
 So think about how you learn best and use the most effective strategy for you.

 Have a positive outlook

 It’s important to keep an optimistic outlook and maintain a positive approach toward combatting your academic weaknesses.
 As long as you believe that you can improve, you will be well on your way.
 Take care of yourself, from eating well and getting enough sleep to accepting positive reinforcement and feedback from your teachers, parents, and peers.
 Having a good attitude can also make you develop more of an interest and aptitude toward performing better and going the extra mile during study sessions before your exams.

 Your academic weaknesses don’t have to stay weaknesses just because you don’t love the subject.
 Plenty of people are great at things they don’t love, and plenty of others are bad at things they do love.
 You should always push yourself to do your best on anything you set your mind to.
 And improving your weaknesses will only put you on the path to a brighter future.

 You can find more great videos to help you conquer high school and college on the CollegeXpress YouTube channel!